DivineDominion/mac-multiproc-book/README.md

     * How popular app developers solve the problem
 * Part 2: Solving the problem
     * Preparing the Architecture
+        - A bit of Domain-driven Design Vocabulary Recap
+        - Bounded Contexts
+        - Aggregates
+        - Rephrasing the problem: integrating Bounded Contexts
+        - Sharing Data and Eventual Consistency
     * Organizing the database
+        - Benefits and Drawbacks of Sharing a Core Data Store
+        - Benefits and Drawbacks of Using Different Storage Mechanisms
     * Implementing the Processes
+        - Bootstrapping a Multi-Process Xcode Project
+        - Test-Driving the XPC API
+        - Testing XPC Calls: Define Adapters
 * Part 3: Discussion
 * Appendix
     * Including interesting links, books, etc.